ripple/ripple-rest/README.md

 4. Run `node server.js` to start the server
 5. Visit [`http://localhost:5990`](http://localhost:5990) to view available endpoints and to get started

+Note that if `npm install` fails because the user running it does not have sufficient permissions to access and modify the database, the command `./node_modules/.bin/grunt` must be run with sufficient permissions to execute database migrations.

 ### Running in a Virtual Machine

 1. Install [Fig](http://orchardup.github.io/fig/install.html) and dependencies listed on that page